-Deep Creek Conservation Park is the National Parks and Wildlife Service SA Park of the Month for April 2019.
+Deep Creek National Park is the National Parks and Wildlife Service SA Park of the Month for April 2019.

 The park is has an extensive network of trails for hiking, camping in five campgrounds and views of the spectacular scenery of Backstairs Passage, Kangaroo Island and the rugged Deep Creek valley.

 We’ve outlined some of the best hikes below.

 11 great hikes in Deep Creek National Park

 Enjoy an easy stroll through the stringybark forest near Stringybark Campsite.
 The walk is suitable for children, explore the forest, mushrooms and birdlife.
 The walk is especially enjoyable near sunset and sunrise.

 Enjoy a walk through the regenerating forest.
 Watch out for echidnas, kangaroos and birdlife.
 During late winter and spring you’ll see wildflowers along this trail.

 Deep Creek Waterfall Hike from Tent Rock Road (Trig Campsite)

 Moderate hike, 4km, 2 hours return

 Enjoy a hike down to the Waterfall.
 Although the waterfall generally only flows in winter and after rains, the waterhole is permanent.
 The trail is well graded with steps towards the end.